 But some countries have doubled down on their carbon emissions and pollution numbers, and one of these is the United States.
 With more than a dozen environment reforms cast out by the current president, many are expecting that the country will be at the forefront of the extreme weather that has been predicted by experts.

 But the physical environment is not where the damage stops, and it’s believed that the US will start haemorrhaging billions in order to stave off some of the worse effects of climate change.
-A 1,600 page assessment, known as the Fourth National Climate Assessment, that was mandated by Congress, details the economic devastation that will be inflicted on the country should they continue to remain at current deforestation, consumption, and emission levels, and is a fascinatingly horrifying read in between sessions of Game of Thrones or Bingo Canada.
+A 1,600 page assessment, known as the Fourth National Climate Assessment, that was mandated by Congress, details the economic devastation that will be inflicted on the country should they continue to remain at current deforestation, consumption, and emission levels, and is a fascinatingly horrifying read in between sessions of Game of Thrones or some cool online games for entertainment.

 Labour is one of the first sectors that will be hit as a direct result of the costs of keeping the country afloat amid a climate crisis.
 They predict that by the end of the century, extreme heat will see massive productivity losses in jobs that require workers be outside for any extended periods of the day.